myraninkero/myraninkero/README.md

 ## Hi there, I'm myraninkero 👋
-- 👀 I'm interested in: Gaming 🎮, Piano 🎶, Tech 👨‍💻 and my two cats (sibirian) of course! 🐈Zelda 🐈‍⬛Melker
+- 👀 I'm interested in: Gaming 🎮, Piano 🎶, Tech 👨‍💻 and my two cats (sibirians) of course! 🐈Zelda 🐈‍⬛Melker
 - 👨‍🎓 I'm studying to become a .NET system developer @Medieinstitutet 🏫.
 - 🌱 I’m currently learning: C#, JavaScript, HTML and CSS... to be continued!
 <!--